Estimated reading time: 6 minutes

 Ask your neighbours to watch your missing dog – especially if your dog has run off from the house.

-Get them to check their gardens, sheds and conservatories.
-If he has runoff from the park due to being spooked, then there is a chance he will find his way home whilst you are looking for him.
+Get them to check their gardens, sheds, and conservatories.
+If he has run from the park due to being spooked, there is a chance he will find his way home while you are looking for him.

 Pet Insurance

-It is essential to contact your t your Pet Insurance Company.
+It is essential to contact your Pet Insurance Company.
 Depending on your policy, they may help with advice on providing financial assistance for advertising.

 Make up some posters.